 Take a deep breath and breathe out (exhale) all the way.
 Put the spacer between your teeth and close your lips tightly around the spacer.

 Take the spacer out of your mouth.
-Hold your breath for a count of 10.
+Hold your breath for a count of 10, or as long as you can comfortably.
 Then slowly breathe out.

 Call 911 right away if you have:

 Shortness of breath that does not get better after taking your quick-relief medicine

 Trouble walking and talking because of shortness of breath

 Blue lips or fingernails